Ahmedouu/Helia-API2/README.md

 # Notes

-I thought about adding https because why not ! but I did some wiresharking and stuff seems to be encrypted, Thank you https://github.com/ipfs/helia.
+I thought about adding https because why not ! but I did some wiresharking and the files seems to be encrypted in transit, Thank you https://github.com/ipfs/helia.

+# Questions

+is there a way to get mDNS to advertise the server ip so we the process becomes more automated ?